LarryCreator/Pygame-Astar-Pathfinder/README.md

 # Pygame-Astar-Pathfinder
-My implementation of A* algorithm with pygame.
+A simple implementation of A* algorithm with pygame.

 COMMANDS: